AdetolaAremu/SearchSelectPackage/README.md

 🚫 Auto-Close on Maximum Selection
 Automatically close the dropdown when the maximum number of selections is reached, ensuring users know their selection limit.

+🔍 Show on Search
+Only show dropdown options after the user starts typing, instead of displaying all options immediately.
+Useful when the list is long or fetched from an external source.

+🌐 Search with API
+Trigger an API call when the user types in the input field, instead of filtering a local array.
+Ideal for real-time search through a remote database.

+⏱️ Debounce API Call By
+Wait a specified number of milliseconds after the user stops typing before making the API call.
+Helps reduce the number of requests when users type quickly.

 ```js
 import { DynamicMultiSelect } from 'vue3-search-select'